 4. Eat clean(er).

 If you’re like most of us, you’ve been eating clean-ish for a while now.
-Prenatal care is essential for pregnant women, so, this is the moment to up your game even more.
+Prenatal care is essential for pregnant women, so this is the moment to up your game even more.
 Whenever your appetite allows it, stick to whole, minimally processed foods, with well-cooked, fresh protein (minimizing fish).
 You’ll also want to consider adding a prenatal vitamin containing folic acid into your diet to support the healthy development of your baby.
 And as you probably know – drinking alcohol and heavy caffeine is officially a no-go until after delivery.
 Following a clean diet in early pregnancy will set a healthy pregnancy routine until the birth of your child.

 All that said, be easy on yourself.
 Many women in their first trimester can only stomach a few (slightly weird and random) things.
-Between the morning sickness, odd cravings , and mood swings, you’re bound to fall off the wagon a bit.
+Between the morning sickness, odd cravings, and mood swings, you’re bound to fall off the wagon a bit.
 Maybe you had already been experiencing some of these symptoms even before your positive test, which prompted you to decide when to take a pregnancy test.
 If that’s you, do what you’re able to do.

 5. Check your makeup and household products.

 Before you put your favorite foundation on tomorrow morning, make sure to check the bottle.
 Many make-up products contain phthalates — a chemical you’ll want to avoid after your positive test result and throughout your pregnancy.